Princess Ingeborg of Denmark: Family life

 The family lived a harmonious life, and was known as "The happy family".
 The children were given a simple upbringing, and expected to learn household tasks: they were, for example, given a real stove in their play cottage, on which they cooked real food.
 She and Carl lived an informal and intimate family life with their children.

 Ingeborg was admired for her handling of the economic difficulties experienced when a bank they invested in crashed in 1922 and they had to sell their home.
 She was portrayed as a symbol of a wife and mother in many magazines and was for many years the most popular member of the royal house.

-Later life
+Later life and death

 Prince Carl and Princess Ingeborg in 1926.

 In 1905, the Norwegian government discussed making them king and queen of Norway, but Carl declined the offer.
 Instead, her brother was elected monarch of Norway.
 Ingeborg's kinship to the Scandinavian dynasties helped bring the three royal houses together again after tension created due to Norway's 1905 secession.
 Politically, Ingeborg had democratic and liberal sympathies and disliked the conservatives, views she expressed during the government crisis in 1914.
 She detested the conservative Hammarskjöld cabinet and the 1914 policy, criticized the conservative press and viewed the resignation of the Liberal-Social Democratic cabinet of 1914 as a disaster, reportedly commented it with the words: "It must not happen!
 No no no!"

 During World War II from 1940 to 1945, she demonstrated publicly against Nazi Germany by blocking the window of her house which faced the German embassy in Stockholm.

+Following the death of her husband in 1951, she was invited to reside in the Swedish royal palace; however, she declined, stating that she did not wish to change her 'modest mode of living.'
+Ingeborg lived the rest of her years quietly in her Stockholm apartment.